OGGM/oggm/docs/add-module.rst

 Ideally, we would have your module added to the main codebase: this ensures consistency of the code and continuous testing.
-However, there are several reasons why making your own repository could be useful:
+However, there are several reasons why making your own repository can be useful:

-- complying to OGGM's strict testing rules can be annoying, especially in the early stages of development of a model
+- complying to OGGM's strict testing rules can be annoying, especially in the early stages of the development of a model
 - with you own repository you have full control on it's development while still being able to use the OGGM workflow and multiprocessing capabilities
 - with an external module the users who will use your model *will* have